 What lies at the root of this conflict of values within the European integration is obviously the growing tension between the Central and Eastern European members and the Western countries.
-It seems as if the two blocs were speaking a different language and the messages between them get lost in translation.
-It would be unwise to deny the existence of a serious conflict of values and the ensuing antagonism within the EU, as this has become a well-established fact by now.
-We have to emphasize here that the real source of the conflict originates in lack of common or shared historical experience rather than lack of confidence in a common European future.
-The Eastern European nations reborn and liberated from Communist dictatorship have painfully preserved their historical memory throughout generations since the regime change.
-Loss of identity and the suppression of national identity by foreign oppression have been deeply ingrained in these societies.
-Consequently, the concepts of nation, identity, freedom and the rule of law carry a different meaning to them than to their Western neighbours, which did not have to suffer the same tragic fate and cataclysm.
-For Western countries never deprived of their national identity, the ideas of nation and identity are often subordinated to other more grandiose ambitions, while for the former members of the Eastern bloc the same notions have become extremely valuable and decisive elements of their social narratives, as these values have been regained only recently.
+It seems as if the two blocs were speaking a different language and their communication, their dialogue gets lost in translation.
+It would be unwise to deny the existence of a serious conflict of values and the ensuing antagonism within the EU, as this has become a well-established fact by now, and is echoed on a global scale in public and constitutional discourse as well.
+We have to emphasize here, however, that the actual source of the conflict originates in the lack of common or shared historical experiences rather than the lack of confidence in a common European future.